Integration questions in separably good characteristics: Context

-Let $k$ be a field of characteristic $p>0$ and $G$ be a reductive $k$ group.
-We refer the reader to \cite{Stei_prime} for a definition and an exhaustive list of torsion characteristic for $G$, the notion of characteristic is discussed for example in \cite[\S 0.3]{SPR}, a summary of all the conditions on the characteristic related to the studied group can be found in the preamble of \cite{LMT} or in \cite[\S 2]{HER}.
+Let $k$ be a field of characteristic $p>0$ and $G$ be a reductive $k$-group.
+This section is dedicated to discuss usual assumptions made on the characteristic of $k$.
+We refer the reader to \cite{Stei_prime} and \cite[\S 0.3]{SPR} for a definition and an exhaustive list of torsion characteristics for $G$.
+Good and very good characteristics are discussed for instance in the preamble of \cite{LMT} or in \cite[\S 2]{HER}.
 We only recall here some useful facts.

 In what follows $k$ is assumed to be algebraically closed.
-When $G$ is a semisimple $k$-group the following statement is a consequence of \cite[theorem 2.2 et remark a)]{LMT} :
+When $G$ is a semisimple $k$-group the following statement is a consequence of \cite[Theorem 2.2 and Remark a)]{LMT} :